hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 * in Banyuwangi Regency in East Java, focusing on procurement of a drying machine

 These mini depots are designed for safe destruction of PBDE containing plastic waste.
-By May 2020, the target of disposing of 1,000 tonnes of PBDE containing plastic waste has been reached.
+By May 2020, the target of disposing of 1,000 tonnes of PBDE containing plastic waste had been reached.

 **SDG 1 "No Poverty":**